Is a Political Appointment Right for You?

 Standards of Public Service Leadership

-Presidential appointees represent the American people, take an oath to defend the Constitution and are stewards of taxpayer resources.
-For appointees to carry out the administration’s work for the American people, they need a deep-rooted service orientation and commitment to the public good.
+Presidential appointees represent the public, take an oath to defend the Constitution and are stewards of taxpayer resources.
+For appointees to carry out their roles, they need a deep-rooted service orientation and a commitment to the public good.
+For more information on the values and the competencies needed for effective federal leadership see the Partnership’s Public Service Leadership Model.

 Working in the Federal Environment